mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/test-automation-qa.md

 ![](attachments/Junite5Selenium.png)

-## 8 How Can I Link My User Stories and Test Cases to Model Revisions?
+## 8 How Can I Link My User Stories & Test Cases to Model Revisions?

 When committing changes to an application, developers can select the user stories that are covered in that specific revision.
 This information is then stored with the revision and held in Team Server for future use in audit processes.
 This helps in the testing process.